marciofk/hva-asv-assignment-3/README.md

 Jenkins is a CI/CI tool.
 Make sure that you have Jenkins installed on your local machine.
 If not:

-* Download and install Jenkins from [the Jenkins WebSite](https://jenkins.io/)
+* Download Jenkins from [the Jenkins WebSite](https://jenkins.io/).
+Select **Generic Java Package (war)** for this exercise.
 * In Mac computers, Jenkins is installed in the */Applications/Jenkins* folder
-* Start the Jenkins Server from the command line inside the Jenkins installation folder:
+* Start the Jenkins Server from the command line:
 	* *java -jar jenkins.war*
 * The command will start a Jetty container.
 You can access Jenkins from [http://localhost:8080](localhost:8080)
+* Follow the instructions to unlock Jenkins
+* You don't need to install any plugin right now
 * Note that the war file can also be deployed into any JEE container.
 But for now, let's use this simplified startup process.

 #### 4. Jenkins configuration

 1. Open Jenkins startup page [http://localhost:8080](http://localhost:8080)
+2. Change the admin password.
+Go to the admin user menu *(top-right of the screen) > Configure* and change your password
 2. Go to *Manage Jenkins > Manage Plugins* option
 3. Install the *GitHub plugin*.
 This plugin integrates Jenkins with Github projects
 4. Install the *Deploy to container Plugin*.
 This plugin allows deploying your app into a JEE server.
 We will use it during the remaining steps.
-5. Go to *Manage Jenkins > Global Tool Configuration* and configure the location of your JDK, Maven and Git
+5. Go to *Manage Jenkins > Global Tool Configuration* and configure the location of your JDK and Maven.
+Do not ask Jenkins to install automatically these software units, provide your own location.
+	* In Mac computers, the JDK installation resides in */Library/Java/JavaVirtualMachines/jdk[version]/Contents/Home/*

 ### Exercise Part 1 of 3